ethanmoldenhauer/MAE301-2026-Spring-Team-9/Project Report 2/report.md

 - Improve source prioritization for official government and city pages
 - Add saved evaluation outputs and screenshots as artifacts
 - Expand support for multilingual landlord communication
+- Direct users toward potential housing listings (possible but not likely)